kadu/ciot_temperature_shield/README.md

-ciot_temperature_shield
+Temperature Shield
 =======================

-A temperature shield (DHTx) that send informations to CIOT server
+A temperature shield (DHTx) that send informations to CIOT server.

+On eagle directory has a sch and brd for schematic and board ;)